 You must submit your Learning Agreement with the courses you have registered for no later than three weeks after your arrival at the host institution.

-Students must pass 12 Australian units per semester.
+Students must pass at least 40 Bond units per term (30 ECTS).
 Students must sit all the exams and complete all assignments for the courses they have registered for.

 Students who fail to pass all their courses will be required to make up the missing credits.